single-cell-data/mams/specification.md

 **Field:** record_id
 **Value:** Character string or list
 **Description:** ID used to link FOMs to a specific record or set of records that produced the FOM.
-This should match an ID in the `LOG` class.
+This should match an ID in the `log` class.

 ## Grouping fields